aspnet/vsweb-docs/src/pages/Extensions/index.md

-﻿<properties
+<properties
 	pageTitle="Extensions"
-	description="Extend VS and make it your own!" slug="extensions"
+	description="Get specialized tools for any language, framework, or web development scenario." slug="extensions"
-	keywords="vsix, extensibility, plugins"
+	keywords="vsix, extensibility, plugins, extensions" />
-/>

 ![Extensions](_assets/index-extensions.png)

-Customize Visual Studio by leveraging the thousands of extensions available from the constantly growing ecosystem or even build your own.
+Customize Visual Studio by leveraging the thousands of extensions available from the constantly growing ecosystem, or even build your own.